SK124/Bird-Classification-Using-CNNs/README.md

 **Instructions**

-After Placing  the Dataset in your Google drive, open colabarotry, mount your drive and execute the **Import Block** followed by **Extracting All Files**
+After Placing  the Dataset in your Google drive, open Colabarotory, mount your drive and execute the **Import Block** followed by **Extracting All Files**
 Codeblock from my ipynb file.

 The Notebook now has different blocks making it flexible to execute.
 Each block as a seperate funciton.
 Execute each block one by one or independently